-Either the CAISO, pursuant to Section 9.3.7, or an Operator or Scheduling Coordinator, subject to Section 9.3.6.11, may at any time request a change to an Approved Maintenance Outage.
-An Operator or Scheduling Coordinator may, as provided in Section 9.3.6.3, schedule with the CAISO a Maintenance Outage on its system, subject to the conditions of Sections 9.3.6.4.1, 9.3.6.8, and 9.3.6.9.
+Either the CAISO, pursuant to Section 9.3.7, or an Operator or Scheduling Coordinator, subject to Section 9.3.6.12, may at any time request a change to an Approved Maintenance Outage.
+An Operator or Scheduling Coordinator may, as provided in Section 9.3.6.4, schedule with the CAISO a Maintenance Outage on its system, subject to the conditions of Sections 9.3.6.5.1, 9.3.6.9, and 9.3.6.10.

-9.3.6.1 [Not Used]

-9.3.6.1.1 [Not Used]

-9.3.6.1.2 [Not Used]

-9.3.6.2 Look Ahead Updates
+9.3.6.3 Look Ahead Updates

 Each Participating Generator and Participating TO shall notify the CAISO through the CAISO’s outage management system of any known changes to a Generating Unit or System Unit Outage scheduled to occur within the number of days identified in the Business Practice Manuals as the “Look Ahead Period.”
 A Participating Generator or Participating TO may submit changes to its planned Maintenance Outage schedule at any time.
 Participating Generators must obtain the approval of the CAISO in accordance with Section 9.
 Such approval may be withheld only for reasons of System Reliability or security.